Ask the Podiatrist: Why Are My Feet Numb and Tingly?

 Usually, the normal sensation typically returns without any issues.
 If you’re regularly experiencing prolonged numbness or tingling in your feet, you should take some time to visit Kansas City Foot Specialists to see what the culprit is.
 In fact, we put together a list of more serious conditions that can be related to your foot tingling and/or numbness.

 Pain & Tingling Caused by Neuromas

 Neuromas are also known as “pinched nerves” due to the pain similarities.
 It’s a growth of nerve tissue frequently found in the ball of the foot, at the base of the 3rd and 4th toes.
 Neuromas have a variety of different causes, but are commonly caused by abnormal movements of the long bones behind your toes (metatarsals) which comes from wearing tight or improperly fitting shoes.
-While you can try some at-home treatments designed to temporarily treat your neuromas, we highly recommend contacting the expert podiatrists at KC Foot Specialists for a proper evaluation.
+While you can try some at-home treatments designed to temporarily treat your neuromas, we highly recommend contacting the podiatrists at Kansas City Foot Specialists for a proper evaluation.

 Peripheral Neuropathy is the damage to the communication network (peripheral nervous system) that transmits information from the brain and spinal cord to the rest of the body.
 While diabetes is the most common cause of nerve injury, there are many other things that can cause peripheral neuropathy such as alcoholism, chemotherapy, medications and others.

 Individuals with diabetes can experience peripheral neuropathy because diabetes actually reduces the blood flow to parts of your body which deprives your body/systems of oxygen and nutrients that ultimately leads to nerve damage.

 The first step in treating peripheral neuropathy is visiting a specialist.
 A specialist will be able to identify any contributing causes and take actions to correct them.
 This often results in the issue resolving itself and the nerves recovering as well.